35 Things You Might Not Know About Harry Potter

-She also tipped Radcliffe off to Harry’s (partial) fate after seeing him in Equus.
-Radcliffe asked her, point blank: “Do I die?”
+She also told Radcliffe about Harry’s (partial) fate after seeing him in Equus.
+Radcliffe asked her, point-blank: “Do I die?”

 “You get a death scene,” Rowling told him.

 “I saw you double-take,” Rowling said.
 “Neal, my husband, afterward, said, ‘What did Dan ask you?’
 And I said ‘He wanted to know if he’s going to die.’”
 When he asked what she’d said, Rowling told him, “I’m not telling you!”
-Though her husband was tipped off to Dumbledore's fate ahead of time, Rowling kept Harry’s ultimate fate a secret till the end.
+Though her husband knew Dumbledore's fate ahead of time, Rowling kept Harry’s ultimate fate a secret till the end.